joaquimsaraivat/linux/kernel.md

 Go to [kernel.org](https://kernel.org)

-Donwload the version you wish
+Download the version you wish

 wget [url]